jasonnyp/25P1/README.md

 The app offers a dark and light theme to keep in line with modern UI standards.

 ## Implementation
 Add the project via your Android studio, and wait for the gradle build before running the project.
+In the github account associated with the email jason.nyp1@gmail.com , there is a project which can be imported and used for ease of integration.
+Refer to the spreadsheet below for more information.

 **IMPORTANT: AVOID UPDATING THE GRADLE FILE IMPLEMENTATIONS, AS IT MAY BREAK THE WHOLE PROJECT.
 MAKE A SEPARATE BRANCH TO TEST BEFORE MAKING ANY MAJOR CHANGES.**

 (Adding your own implementations won't affect the code.)

+[Google Spreadsheet](https://docs.google.com/spreadsheets/d/1eyt-5fAPMl-NJQHJk-1Y_YeJh-J8y1TF/edit?gid=372290461#gid=372290461) with all relevant information.

+[Helping article](https://stackoverflow.com/questions/25348339/how-to-import-an-existing-project-from-github-into-android-studio) for adding github projects into android studio.

+## Future Improvements
+- Improvement to OCR scanning, to factor in more test cases and filters towards less perfect cases.

 ## Technical
 ### Data Structure